rbuchberger/objective_elements/README.md

 # Objective Elements

 This is a tiny gem that builds nicely formatted HTML using sane, readable Ruby.
 I use it for jekyll plugins, but you can use it anywhere.
-It's ~100 lines, with no runtime dependencies beyond bundler and rake.
+It's ~100 lines, tested with rspec, and has no dependencies.

-Note: This gem doesn't actually know any HTML.
-It just knows how it should be formatted.
+This gem doesn't actually know any HTML.
+It just knows how to format it.

 ## How it works:

 * Instantiate a `SingleTag` or `DoubleTag`

-* Attributes are a Hash, Content is an array.
-Define them on initialization, or later on.
+* Add attributes & content in one of a few ways.
+Nest tags infinitely.

-* Render it with `.to_s`.
-Get normal HTML without the pain.
+* Render it with `.to_s`

 ## Motivation: